1.56 Meters in Feet and Inches: A full breakdown to Metric-Imperial Conversion

 Q: What if I need a more precise conversion?

 A: If greater accuracy is required, you should avoid rounding until the final step and use the full decimal value throughout the calculations.
-You can also utilize a scientific calculator or specialized software that provides more decimal places in the conversion factor.
+You can also apply a scientific calculator or specialized software that provides more decimal places in the conversion factor.

 Conclusion